-- 3. At the ARC meeting held on 14 September 2021, the ARC received the report on the Internal Control Review on Procure to Pay of Laksana Wibawa Sdn Bhd from the Internal Auditors.
-The ARC also reviewed the Terms of Reference of the ARC incorporating the latest recommendations of Malaysian Code of Corporate Governance 2021 and recommended the same to the Board. - 4.
-At the ARC meeting held on 29 November 2021, the ARC received the report on the Internal Control Review on Inventory Management for MRPI Pipes Sdn Bhd from the Internal Auditors.
-The ARC also reviewed the revised Business Plan for Financial Year Ended 31 March 2022 and recommended the same to the Board. - 5.
-At the ARC meeting held on 28 February 2022, the ARC received the External Audit Plan for the year ending 31 March 2022 from the External Auditors.
-The ARC received the report on the Internal Control Review on Sales to Receipt of Yew Lean Foundry & Co.
-Sdn.
-Bhd.
-The ARC also received the update of Enterprise Risk Management from Internal Auditors. - 6.
-At each quarterly meeting, the ARC discussed whether there were any related party transactions and conflicts of interest situation that may arise within the Group and asserted that there were no related party transactions for the year ended 31 March 2022.
+- 3. At the ARMC meeting held on 30 August 2022, the ARMC received the report on the Internal Control Review on Sales to Receipt of MRPI Pipes Sdn Bhd from the Internal Auditors. - 4.
+At the ARMC meeting held on 30 November 2022, the ARMC received the report on the Internal Control Review on Inventory Management for Yew Lean Foundry & Co Sdn Bhd from the Internal Auditors.
+The ARMC also reviewed the revised Business Plan for Financial Year Ended 31 March 2023 and recommended the same to the Board. - 5.
+At the ARMC meeting held on 27 February 2023, the ARMC received the External Audit Plan for the year ending 31 March 2023 from the External Auditors.
+The ARMC received the report on the Internal Control Review on Inventory Management by Laksana Wibawa Sdn Bhd.
+The existing Anti-Bribery and Corruption Policy was tabled for discussion and it remained status quo. - 6.
+At each quarterly meeting, the ARMC discussed whether there were any related party transactions and conflicts of interest situation that may arise within the Group and asserted that there were no related party transactions for the year ended 31 March 2023.